heejaechang/pyright/README.md

 "python.packageName": "Python-Language-Server",
 ```

 -   Launch the extension and open a Python file.
-The extension should then start PyRx language server.
+The extension should then start Pylance language server.

 ## Debugging in VS Code Python extension

--   Modify `tsconfig.json` in `server` folder by adding `sourceRoot` pointing where PyRx Server soources are.
+-   Modify `tsconfig.json` in `server` folder by adding `sourceRoot` pointing where Pylance Server soources are.
 For example:`"sourceRoot": "e:/pyrx/server",`.
 This will generate source maps with absolute paths.
--   Build PyRx by running `npm run package` .
+-   Build Pylance by running `npm run package` .
 -   Copy `client\server` folder to `nodeLanguageServer` subfolder in the Python extension.
 -   Run Python extension (in debugger or otherwise).
--   When PyRx loads, switch to VS Code instance with PyRx.
+-   When Pylance loads, switch to VS Code instance with Pylance.
--   `Debug` => `PyRx Attach Server`
+-   `Debug` => `Pylance Attach Server`
--   You should be able to set breakpoints in PyRx or PyRight and hit them.
+-   You should be able to set breakpoints in Pylance or Pyright and hit them.

 ## Debugging server startup code